What Is Sacred Sexuality?

 How Sacred Sexuality Relates to Tantra

+Sacred sexuality shares some roots with tantra, both honor sexual energy as a path to awakening rather than something to suppress or indulge mindlessly.
 Where we differ is in directness.
 Traditional tantra comes from specific Hindu and Buddhist lineages with elaborate rituals, initiations, and techniques.
-Our approach strips down to what actually creates fire between two bodies: embodied presence, conscious polarity, and devotion to what's real in this moment.
+Our approach strips down to what actually creates charge between two bodies: embodied presence, conscious polarity, and devotion to what's real in this moment.

 We draw on Vedantic and Tantric wisdom traditions, but we teach in plain language.
 If you can breathe, feel your body, and stay present with your partner, you can practice this work.
 No prerequisites required.